arrow-left

 Trace stolen funds across a blockchain

 Tracing blockchain transactions and wallets is critical in the aftermath of a hack, enabling investigators to follow stolen funds, uncover illicit activity, and improve transparency.
-Kaiko Blockchain Monitoring provides direct, UI-free access to on-chain data, ensuring full control over data extraction and analysis.
+Kaiko Blockchain Monitoringarrow-up-right provides direct, UI-free access to on-chain data, ensuring full control over data extraction and analysis.
 Unlike proprietary interfaces that can be restrictive, this approach allows for flexible, scalable investigations tailored to evolving threats.

 This guide demonstrates how to: